Exploring Barot Valley: The Mystical Beauty of Himachal

 Shanan Hydel Project

-Project constructed in the backdrop of dense forest and it is the reason of existence of the Barot valley.
+The project constructed in the backdrop of dense forest and it is the reason for the existence of the Barot valley.
 It is known to be India’s first hydel project in Megawatt capacity.

 Situated on the bank of Uhl river, this temple can be reached by doing a 15 minutes downhill trek.
-Surroundings of Devta Pashakot Temple is very peaceful and relaxing.
+The surroundings of Devta Pashakot Temple is very peaceful and relaxing.

 I met a bunch of school children who all were excited to go home after a hard-working day.
 It takes around 2 hours to reach their home which is at the top of a mountain.
 I was flabbergasted by their dedication!
 I invited myself and took a walk with them but got busted in the half as I supposed to come down all by myself.

 An evening in Barot Valley when kids were returning back from school, while I was roaming around by myself.